Heads up! Studio closes Dec 22–Jan 2. Last rush orders by Dec 17.

 [fs-toc-h3]Innovative corks

-In recent years, two new types of corks have entered the market —DIAM and Nomacorc.
-Both are a departure from traditional cork, offering wineries unique benefits that can help them better protect their wines.
+In recent years, two new types of corks have entered the market: DIAM and Nomacorc.
+Both represent a break from traditional cork closures, offering wineries unique benefits that can help them better protect their wines.

 closeups of a DIAM cork and a nomacorcDIAM | Nomacorc